-56. All roof and surface stormwater from the site any catchment external to the site that presently drains to it, shall be collected in a system of pits and pipelines/channels and major storm event surface flow paths and being discharged to a Council controlled stormwater drainage system in accordance with the requirements of Marrickville Council Stormwater and On Site Detention Code.

-Reason: To provide for adequate site drainage.

-57. The tree protection measures shall be maintained for the duration of the project, and not removed until approved by the project arborist.

-Reason: To ensure the street trees are adequately protected for the entire duration of the project.
+- 56. All roof and surface stormwater from the site any catchment external to the site that presently drains to it, shall be collected in a system of pits and pipelines/channels and major storm event surface flow paths and being discharged to a Council controlled stormwater drainage system in accordance with the requirements of Marrickville Council Stormwater and On Site Detention Code.
+Reason: To provide for adequate site drainage. - 57 The tree protection measures shall be maintained for the duration of the p - 57.
+The tree protection measures shall be maintained for the duration of the project, and not removed until approved by the project arborist.
+Reason: To ensure the street trees are adequately protected for the entire duration of - ason: To ensure the street trees are adequately protected for the entire duration of the project. - 58.
+The new trees shall be planted in accordance with the following criteria. - a) The new trees shall be located in accordance with the landscape plan (Oculus, May 2015). - b) The species of the new tree shall be as detailed in the landscape plan (Oculus, May 2015). - c) The planting stock size shall be at least 25 litres.

+&lt;u>Reason: To ensure dust and other particles are not blown from vehicles associated with the use.

-- 58. The new trees shall be planted in accordance with the following criteria. - The new trees shall be located in accordance with the landscape plan (Oculus, May 2015). - The species of the new tree shall be as detailed in the landscape plan (Oculus, May 2015). - The planting stock size shall be at least 25 litres. - d) The planting stock shall comply with Australian Standard Tree stock for landscape use AS 2303-2015. - e) The new trees shall be planted by, or under the direct supervision of, a qualified horticulturist or arborist, with a minimum qualification of Certificate 3.
+- d) The planting stock shall comply with Australian Standard Tree stock for landscape use AS 2303-2015. - e) The new trees shall be planted by, or under the direct supervision of, a qualified horticulturist or arborist, with a minimum qualification of Certificate 3.